AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 The key ideas for this solution are:
 ----------------------------------------

-- A BGP session establishes between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface in the same VPC or different VNets
+- A BGP session establishes between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface in different VNets.

 - Data plane traffic also runs between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface without a tunnel protocol such as IPSec and GRE.